-Where children need a social worker, this will inform decisions about safeguarding (e.g. responding to unauthorised absence or missing education where there are known safeguarding risks) and promoting welfare (e.g. considering the provision of pastoral and/or academic support, alongside action by statutory services).
+Where children need a social worker, this will inform decisions about safeguarding (e.g., responding to unauthorised absence or missing education where there are known safeguarding risks) and promoting welfare (e.g. considering the provision of pastoral and/or academic support, alongside action by statutory services).

-16.2 Management of children subject to Child Protection investigation or subject to a Child Protection Plan
+18.2 Management of children subject to Child Protection investigation or subject to a Child Protection Plan

-The Designated Safeguarding Lead and team will contribute to the child protection investigation and attend or contribute to the Strategy meetings.
+The DSL will contribute to the child protection investigation and attend or contribute to the Strategy meetings.

-The Designated Safeguarding Lead or deputy will attend the Initial Child Protection Conference to share any relevant information and provide a written report for the conference.
+The DSL will attend the Initial Child Protection Conference to share any relevant information and provide a written report for the conference.

-If the child is placed on the Child Protection Plan, the Designated Safeguarding Lead or deputy is responsible for ensuring that the school participates appropriately in the Child Protection Plan and attends all Core Group Meetings and Child Protection Conferences.
+If the child is placed on the Child Protection Plan, the DSL is responsible for ensuring that the school participates appropriately in the Child Protection Plan and attends all Core Group Meetings and Child Protection Conferences.